ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 * O. de la Tullaye, _L'int&#233;gration consid&#233;r&#233;e comme l'alg&#232;bre d'un triple_.
 Rapport de Stage de D.E.A. manuscrit 1971.

+The article
+* {#VanBelle21} [[Ruben Van Belle]], _Probability monads as codenity monads_, arXiv:[2111.01250](https://arxiv.org/abs/2111.01250) (2021).
-The factorization of the Giry monad, defined on the category of standard measurable spaces, through the category of super convex spaces, is described in
+shows, in effect, that the Giry monad restricted to countable measurable spaces (with the discrete $\sigma$-algebra) yields the restricted Giry functor $G|: \mathbf{Meas}_c \rightarrow \mathbf{Meas}$ which has the codensity monad $G$.
+This suggest that the natural numbers $\mathbb{N}$ are ''sufficient'' in the sense characterized above which suggest a factorization of the Giry monad, defined on the category of standard measurable spaces, through the category of super convex spaces, spelled out in

 * {#Sturtz22} [[Kirk Sturtz]], _Giry algebras via the support of a probability measure_,  [arXiv:2202:10819](https://arxiv.org/abs/2202.10819)